 - Informing all FCC staff of the requirements of the act via an internal communication from the chief of the Consumer and Government Affairs Bureau.

 - Publishing and distributing the FCC University "Plain Language Workbook: Five Steps to Clear, Effective Communications for the Federal Communications Commission.
-The workbook is available for download and in the PDF viewer below:
+The workbook is available for download.

 The following initial milestones were met as of October 2011: